GrosvenorTechnology/OemAccessApi/documentation/API/PostBatchedStateNotification.md

 ### Versioning

-The structure of the state notifications sent to the batch endpoint are the same as for the per device endpoints as described [here](PostStateNotification.md)
+The structure of the state notifications sent to the batch endpoint are the same as for the single endpoint as described [here](PostStateNotification.md)

-It is the responsibility of the service to validate that the line header that is posting state data for downstream controllers is actually authorised to do so.